IBM/PeptideGeneralizationBenchmarks/README.md

 ## 1. Introduction

-This set of benchmarks is meant to evaluate the  ability of peptide representation methods and models to provide meaningful features of canonical and non-canonical peptides useful for machine learning.
-The main metric the benchmark measures is the ability of a representation technique to extrapolate from canonical peptides to non-canonical peptides, as this is the most common scenario in real-world pharmaceutical development.
+This set of benchmarks is meant to evaluate the  ability of peptide representation methods and models to provide meaningful features of standard and modified peptides useful for machine learning.
+The main metric the benchmark measures is the ability of a representation technique to extrapolate from standard to modified peptides, as this is the most common scenario in real-world pharmaceutical development.

-Here, we define canonical peptides as those protein sequences with less than 50 amino acids and composed by the 20 standard amino acids; non-canonical peptides are defined as peptides with chemical modifications either in the back-bone, cyclizations, or modified or wholly synthetical side-chains.
+Here, we define standard peptides as those protein sequences with less than 50 amino acids and composed by the 20 canonical amino acids; modified peptides are defined as peptides with chemical modifications either in the back-bone, cyclizations, or any non-canonical side-chains.

 If you want to learn more, please check out our [paper preprint](https://chemrxiv.org/engage/chemrxiv/article-details/67d2f3ae81d2151a023d64f8).